Pylons/akhet/docs/demo/content.rst

 placeholder here is "${self.body()}", which outputs the body of the highest-level template in the inheritance chain.

+Note the difference between calling "${body()}" and "${self.body()}".
+The former calls a <%def> method defined in the same template.
+The latter calls the highest-level <%def> method with that name in the inheritance chain, which may be in a different template.

-The template also calls "self.title()" and "self.ht_title()", and defines default implementations for these methods.
-The default body title is blank; the default head title is whatever the body title returns.
-So you can just set "title" in your pages and forget about "ht_title" if you want.
-Sometimes you'll have to make them different, however: (1) The head title can't contain HTML tags like <em> -- it will display them literally rather than changing the font.
+The site template also calls "self.title()" and "self.ht_title()", and defines default implementations for these methods.
+The default body title outputs nothing (resulting in an empty title); the default head title is whatever the body title returns.
+So you can just define a "title" in your pages and forget about "ht_title" if it's the same.
+But there are times when you'll want to make them
+different:

+* When the body title contains embedded HTML tags like <em>.
+The head title can't contain these because it will display them literally rather than changing the font.
-(2) Sometimes the body title is too wordy for the head title.
-(3) Many sites want the site name in the head title.
-A general rule of thumb for the head title is something like "Page Title &mdash; Site Name".
-Search engines rank the head title highly, so it should contain all the essential words that describe the page, and it should be less than sixty or so characters long so it fits on one line.
+* Sometimes the body title is too wordy for the head title.
+* Many sites want the site's name in the head title.
+A general rule of thumb is "Short Page Title &emdash; Site Name".
+Or if you're part of a large
+  organization: "Short Page Title | Site Name | Organization Name".
+Search engines pay special attention to the head title, so it should contain all the essential words that describe the page, and it should be less than sixty or so characters so it can be displayed in a variety of contexts.

-There's one more method in the site template, "head_extra".
-It also is blank by default, but page templates can override it to add additional tags in the head.

 The other kind of placeholder in the site template is "${url.app}", which is used to form static URLs like "${url.app}/stylesheets.default.css". "url" is